ryanklee/LLM-Workflow-Director/docs/domain_model.md

    - Relies on ConfigurationManager for system and project settings
    - Utilizes ExternalToolIntegrator for integrating external tools
    - Coordinates with MultiModalInputHandler for processing diverse inputs
-   - Uses AdaptiveLearningManager to optimize LLM usage
+   - Uses AdaptiveLearningManager to optimize Claude model usage
    - Enforces security policies through SecurityManager

 2. StateManager